StegVerse-Labs/YieldOS/docs/POSITION.md

-## Position
+# Position Reference

-ReactorOps workflows are documentation-only and operate under the DiamondOps position and liability boundary.
+This repository inherits its position and liability boundary from DiamondOps.

-Authoritative definition:
+Authoritative document:
 DiamondOps/docs/POSITION.md